nauqcreen/Optimization/README.md

 ## ⚠️ Model Limitations

-1.  **Static Model**: Only considers a single planning period and does not capture the dynamic, long-term nature of the actual campaign.
+1.  **Static model**: Only considers a single planning period and does not capture the dynamic, long-term nature of the actual campaign.
-2.  **Estimated Data**: The input data was synthesized from public sources, not official operational data.
+2.  **Estimated data**: The input data was synthesized from public sources, not official operational data.
 3.  **Simplification**: The model excludes complex real-world factors such as costs, flight routing, and diplomatic procedures.

 ## 🧑‍💻 Author